Hyuristyle/project1-HarvardCS50Web/README.md

 Putting "my reviews", "My Reviews", "MyReviews", "myreviews" or any combination of uppercase and lowercase, with or without a space in between "my" and "reviews", redirects you to the "/MyReviews" route.

 #### book.html:
-Contains: a "large" cover of the book(provided by OpenLibrary's Cover API); the title of the book; the name of the author of the book(which links you to a page containing all of the books written by that author); the year of publication(which links you to a page containing all of the books written in that year); the ISBN string of the book; a description of the book(provided by Google Books API); a button indicating whether the user has already reviewed the book or not(if they have, clicking on the button scrolls to their review of the book), and a list of all the reviews for the book.
+Contains: a "large" cover of the book(provided by OpenLibrary's Cover API); the title of the book; ratings from Bookviews and from Goodreads; the name of the author of the book(which links you to a page containing all of the books written by that author); the year of publication(which links you to a page containing all of the books written in that year); the ISBN string of the book; a description of the book(provided by Google Books API); a button indicating whether the user has already reviewed the book or not(if they have, clicking on the button scrolls to their review of the book), and a list of all the reviews for the book.

 #### review_submission.html:
 Contains reduced book info, and the review submission form.
 You should provide a rating, in stars(0-5), and a piece of text.
 Zero for the rating is acceptable.